Struct atsamd_hal::pukcc::Pukcc

 Failing to meet the requirements for any input parameter will end up with an error being returned.

-bytes) in size.
+CryptoRAM is 4KiB (0x1000 bytes) in size.
 Data layout in CryptoRAM

-looks as follows and its size cannot go over the threshold of 4KiB
+looks as follows and its size cannot go over the threshold of 4KiB.

 - modulus: len(modulus) + 4